moderndive/moderndive/vignettes/paper.md

 \caption{Visualization of interaction model.}\label{fig:interaction-model}
 \end{figure}

 However, many introductory statistics courses start with the easier to teach "common slope, different intercepts" regression model, also known as the *parallel slopes* model.
-However, no such method exists with `geom_smooth()`
+However, no such method exists with `geom_smooth()`.

 [Evgeni Chasnovski](https://github.com/echasnovski){target="_blank"} thus wrote a custom `geom_` extension to `ggplot2` called `geom_parallel_slopes()`; this extension is included in the `moderndive` package.
 Much like `geom_smooth()` from the `ggplot2` package, you merely add a `geom_parallel_slopes` layer to your plot as seen in \autoref{fig:parallel-slopes-model}.